AGH-Narzedzia-Informatyczne-2022-2023/nurk/README.md

 - _Calm_
 - _Balance

 Resolving conflicts is very important in a team.
 Work is easier without conflicts.
 We need to learn how to solve them.

-Yup, I agree, but conflicts are inevitable
+I think solving some conflicts will be hard.